Phishing vulnerability assessments and phishing susceptibility rates rarely tell the full story. How can companies calculate their true phishing risk?

 4. And how confident are they?

-Combined, these metrics give a much more accurate view on human cyber risk and the ABC health within an organisation.
+Combined, these metrics give a much more accurate view on human cyber risk and the ABC health within an organisation than phishing susceptibility rates or other metrics of phishing vulnerability.
 In addition, they provide a more intelligent view on which to rely, which becomes more obvious when phishing click rates fluctuate.
 For example, because context, timing, style or tone have changed, or because secure behaviours haven’t sunk in yet, or because people simply just don’t care enough.

 Moreover, these metrics will help ensure your phishing susceptibility rate reduces over time, and stays down.
 And if it doesn’t, they’ll help you identify why.